wikukarno/buanacoding/content/blog/linux/install-ollama-and-open-webui-on-ubuntu-24-04-local-ai.md

 keywords: ["ubuntu 24.04", "ollama", "open webui", "local llm", "cuda", "nvidia", "ai on ubuntu"]
 ---

-Want to run AI models locally on Ubuntu 24.04 with a clean web UI?
-This guide walks you through installing [Ollama](https://ollama.com), pulling a model, and using [Open WebUI](https://github.com/open-webui/open-webui) for a modern chat interface.
-It includes CPU-only and NVIDIA GPU notes, optional systemd services, and practical troubleshooting.
+If you want to run AI models locally on Ubuntu 24.04 with a clean web UI, this guide is for you.
+We’ll install [Ollama](https://ollama.com), pull a model, and use [Open WebUI](https://github.com/open-webui/open-webui) for a modern chat interface.
+The steps cover CPU‑only and NVIDIA GPU notes, optional systemd services, and practical troubleshooting.

 What you'll do
 - Install Ollama on Ubuntu 24.04 (Noble)